Stop Looking For Your Other Half

 I’m a giddy newlywed who adores my husband.
 But you’ll never catch me calling him my “other half.”

 For years, though, storybooks and pop songs and the Chris Harrisons’ of the world groomed me to think a future partner would somehow complete me.

 I used to love watching TLC’s A Wedding Story.
 Remember that show?
 It was my favorite.
-Forget Family Matters.
-I wanted to hear people’s sappy love stories.
 As you can imagine, the term “other half” was thrown out all the time.
 Nineties brides would preach to the camera over how they’d found a part of them that had been missing.

-Friends, colleagues, even strangers often comment on how lucky we are to now be “complete.”
+After I got married, friends, colleagues, even strangers often would comment on how we are now “complete.”
 Here’s the thing, though — we were individually complete before we met, before we dated, before we married.
-And [I think] that’s why our relationship works.
+And that’s why our relationship works.

 There’s a strong sense of self we each have.
 I think that’s what drew us to one another.
 And I think it’s what keeps us together.
 I don’t expect my husband to calm every anxiety of mine, and he doesn’t expect I heal every wound of his.